facebookresearch/composable-llm/src/apps/gssm/configs/experiment2/README.md

 **Question:**
 Does a transformer do better with a lot of small independent latent variables or a big one?

+**Layman Question**
+Is a transformer particularly good at leveraging latents mechanism?

 **How to interpret the results:**
 Many nodes mean many independent mechanisms.